Ozoir-la-Ferrière station: History

 The Chemins de fer de l'Est company put into service Ozoir-la-Ferrière station on 9 February 1857, as the section from Nogent–Le Perreux to Nangis opened to commercial service.
 The section originally opened with a single track, until a second one was put into service on 23 April.
 The next section, from Nangis to Flamboin, opened on 25 April 1857.

 The former Ozoir station was located halfway between Roissy-en-Brie and the current station, on Roissy commune.
 The new station was inaugurated on 30 September 1984.

 In 2000, a contract between the state and the Île-de-France region organized the expansion of the RER E from Villiers-sur-Marne to Tournan.
 On 14 February 2002, the STIF board of directors approved the pilot program.
 On 14 December 2003, the line was cut from its historical network to Paris-Est, and linked with RER E leading to Haussmann–Saint Lazare underground station.
 The integration modified journeys and timetables, and improved services at the station.

 Platforms were raised from 0.55 meters (1.80 ft) to 0.92 meters (3.02 ft), to facilitate access to the carriages.
 Facilities improved accessibility to people with limited mobility.
 Screens on the platforms show real time information.

 According to SNCF figures, in 2014, 2,143,800 passengers entered Ozoir station.

+2024 axe attack

+On November 4, 2024, a violent riot with an axe caused four injuries, including two critically.